 Shark Rocket HV382 vs Shark Rocket HV322 Comparison

-Shark Rocket HV322Shark Rocket TruePet Ultra-Light Upright (HV322) vacuum cleaner (photo on the right) is very similar to the HV382 vacuum.
+Shark Rocket HV322Shark Rocket TruePet Ultra-Light Upright (HV322) vacuum cleaner is very similar to the HV382 vacuum.
 They differ in a few essential things:

-– The HV322 main cleaning head is of a somewhat older design.
-It does its job well, but DuoClean head on HV382 is better.
+- The HV322 main cleaning head is of a somewhat older design.
+It does its job well, but the DuoClean head on the HV382 model is better.

 For more on Shark Rocket HV322, please check Shark Rocket HV301, HV302, HV305, HV321, and HV322 Vacuums Review and Comparison article.

-Certified refurbished HV322 vacuums can be occasionally found on the market.
+You can occasionally find certified refurbished HV322 vacuums on the market.
 They come with a warranty too, just shorter than new units, but they are also cheaper than new HV322 units and especially new HV382 vacuums.

 Personally, since the price difference between the new HV322 and HV382 is not big, and if you don’t mind a unit that is 2 pounds heavier, go for Shark HV382.